Deaflympics: Host nations and cities

-To date, the Summer Deaflympic Games have been hosted by 22 cities in 18 countries, but by cities outside Europe on only six occasions (Washington, D.C.
-1965, Los Angeles 1985, Christchurch 1989, Melbourne 2005, Taipei 2009 and Caxias do Sul in 2022).
-The last summer games were held in Samsun, Turkey in 2017.
-The Winter Deaflympic Games have been hosted by 16 cities in 11 countries.
-The last winter games were held in Sondrio Province, Italy in 2019.
-The next summer games are scheduled to be in Caxias do Sul, Brazil between 1 May to 15 May 2022 and in Kuala Lumpur, Malaysia between 20 and 30 October 2022.
+To date, the Summer Deaflympic Games have been hosted by 24 cities in 20 countries, but by cities outside Europe on only six occasions (Washington, D.C.
+1965, 1977 Summer Deaflympics in Bucharest, Romania from July 17 to July 27Los Angeles 1985, Christchurch 1989, Melbourne 2005, Taipei 2009 and Caxias do Sul in 2022).
+The last summer games were held in Caxias do Sul, Brazil and Kuala Lumpur, Malaysia in 2022.
+The Winter Deaflympic Games have been hosted by 17 cities in 12 countries.
+The last winter games were held in Erzurum, Turkey in 2024.
+The next summer games are scheduled to be in Tokyo, Japan between 15 and 26 November 2025.

 The 2011 Winter Games scheduled to be held in Vysoké Tatry, Slovakia were cancelled due to the lack of readiness by the organizing committee to host the games.
 The International Committee of Deaf Sports filed a criminal complaint against the Slovak Deaflympics Organizing Committee and its president, Mr. Jaromír Ruda.
 The criminal complaint demands reimbursement of the funds that were transferred to the Slovak Deaflympics Organizing Committee from national deaf sports federations, to cover hotel accommodations and other Deaflympics-related expenses.
 According to the Slovak newspaper, SME, "Jaromír Ruda, head of the Slovak Organising Committee, [is] a champion of promises and someone who is accused of a 1.6 million Euro Deaflympics-related fraud".
 In a letter to the United States Deaflympians, International Committee of Sports for the Deaf ICSD President Craig Crowley expressed "his deep apologies for the cancellation of the 17th Winter Deaflympics".
 Currently, the Slovak Deaflympic Committee and the Slovakia Association of Deaf Sportsmen Unions have been suspended.
 In 2013 the Special Criminal Court in Banská Bystrica sentenced Ruda to a prison term of 14 1/2 years for defrauding €1.6 million that should have been used for Winter Deaflympics.

 The host cities and National Deaf Sports Associations for all past and scheduled games are as follows:

+Unique aspects

+The Deaflympics are unique in that athletes must have a hearing loss of at least 55 dB in their better ear to qualify.
+Hearing aids, cochlear implants, and similar devices are not allowed during competition to ensure a level playing field.
+Additionally, sports officiating methods are adapted; for example, football referees use flags instead of whistles, and track races are started with lights instead of pistols.

+Recent developments

+The upcoming 2025 Summer Deaflympics will be hosted in Tokyo, Japan, from November 15 to November 26, 2025.
+This will be the first time Japan hosts the Deaflympics.

+Notable athletes

+Terence Parkin: A South African swimmer, Terence Parkin is one of the most decorated Deaflympians, having won 33 medals in swimming events.
+He also competed in the 2000 Sydney Olympics, where he won a silver medal in the 200 m breaststroke.

+Reed Gershwind: An American swimmer, Reed Gershwind has won 30 medals in the Deaflympics, making him one of the most successful athletes in the history of the games.